 The combat system is slightly upgraded, but pretty much the same.
 It feels a bit more fluid, and we even get some more moves.
 The controls are a bit more refined, and we get new powers.
 We get some new secondary weapons such as a hammer and staff that can be upgraded.
 The puzzles aren’t as hard as the first game, but there are a lot more of them this time around.
 The game also seems to be a bit harder as well with even tougher enemies.
 We get a new grapple hook for swinging around so this adds a lot to the game play.
 The game also feels more fluid and has a lot more epic moments than the first game, but most of these come towards the end of the game.

 While God of War II pretty much is almost like the first all the new content make it an epic and thrilling sequel.
-The only issues with the game is that it looks a bit dated, the game can be very tough at times as well.
+The only issues with the game are that it looks a bit dated, the game can be very tough at times as well.
 The game is about the same length as the first, but the game obviously feels and plays five times better than the first game.
-There are a great amount of extras as well as a full length making of section on the disc for God of War II.
+There are plenty of extras as well as a full-length making of the section on the disc for God of War II.